jhaals/jhaals-warranty/README.md

 Warranty
 --------
-This module provides a warranty fact for Machintosh hardware.
+This module provides additional warranty facts for Machintosh hardware.

+Facts
+---
     warranty => true
     warranty_expiration => April 4, 2013
+    machine_type => MacBook Air (11-inch, Mid 2011)

+How?
+---
+Warranty checks are being made against apples selfsolve website.
+The result get cached locally for 24 hours

-The idea to this fact came from a warranty script Gary Larizza created.
+The idea to this facter fact came from a warranty script Gary Larizza created.